braydentang1/BayesianElasticNet/README.md

 # BayesianElasticNet
-Experimenting with Bayesian Elastic Nets in Stan
+Experimenting with Bayesian Elastic Nets in Stan/JAGS.